Cocotton/pancarte/README.md

 You can also provide the environment variables while calling the `docker run` command.

 You'll still need a MongoDB instance running somewhere.

+You do not need to have golang setup locally to run this image.
+The image produced by this Dockerfile is not the one that's going to get deployed by Concourse.